DVNghiem/Velithon/docs/openapi/index.md

 # OpenAPI & Documentation

-Velithon provides automatic OpenAPI documentation generation with customizable Swagger UI integration.
+Velithon provides automatic OpenAPI documentation generation with built-in Swagger UI integration.

 ## Overview

 Velithon automatically generates OpenAPI 3.0 documentation based on your route definitions, type hints, and docstrings.
-The documentation is available through multiple formats including Swagger UI, ReDoc, and JSON/YAML export.
+The documentation is available through Swagger UI at the `/docs` endpoint.

+**Note**: Velithon has its own implementation of OpenAPI documentation that differs from FastAPI.
+It uses dependency injection through `@inject` and `Provide` rather than `Depends`, and some parameters like `status_code` and `responses` in route decorators are handled differently.

 ## Automatic Documentation